This post contains affiliate links.

 Add the rice and broth to the veggies and cover.
 Let simmer until the rice is cooked and the broth is absorbed (about 15 minutes) or until tender.
 The length of time will depend on your rice.
 Stir in the feta, cranberries, apples, rosemary, sage, salt, and pepper.
 Cover and set aside.

-When the squash is fork tender, scoop the flesh from the inside and, being careful not to puncture the skin, leave a thin layer on the outside (hold it with some paper towels if it’s too hot to handle.)
-Stir the scooped out flesh in with the rice mixture, and then stuff the mixture into each half of the acorn squash.
+When the squash is fork tender, scoop the flesh from the inside, be careful not to puncture the skin, and leave a thin layer on the outside (hold it with some paper towels if it’s too hot to handle).
+Stir the scooped-out flesh in with the rice mixture, and then stuff the mixture into each half of the acorn squash.

-Finally, return the stuffed squash to the oven and bake for another 15 minutes, until slightly crispy and warmed through.
+Finally, return the stuffed squash to the oven and bake for another 15 minutes or until slightly crispy and warmed through.

 Ingredients